nycdb/nycdb/src/README.md

 In a separate terminal, you will be able to now use the nycdb cli: `docker-compose run nycdb --help`

-You can also open a python3 shell: `docker-compose run --entrypoint=python3 nycdb` or run the test suit `docker-compose run --entrypoint=pytest nycdb`
+You can also open a python3 shell: `docker-compose run --entrypoint=python3 nycdb` or run the test suit `docker-compose run --entrypoint="pytest tests" nycdb`

 You may also develop on nycdb itself: